corecaps/YggdrasilWM/README.md

 }
 ```

-i am still working on the configuration file, so it is not yet fully implemented, and not all options are used. i will update this section when the configuration file is fully implemented.
+I am still working on the configuration file, so it is not yet fully implemented, and not all options are used.
+I will update this section when the configuration file is fully implemented.
 ## Testing using Xephyr
 YggdrasilWM is not yet ready to be used as a daily driver, but you can test it using Xephyr.
 Xephyr is a nested X server that runs inside your current X server.
 It is used to test window managers and other X11 programs.